Ex-FBI leader Andrew McCabe wins back pension in Justice Dept. settlement after he was fired under Trump

 But that came only after federal judge called on prosecutors either to charge McCabe or drop their long-running investigation, saying their indecision was continuing to undermine the credibility of the department.

 Citing Trump’s repeated personal attacks on McCabe, U.S. District Judge Reggie B. Walton, a George W. Bush appointee, said at the time, “I just think it’s a banana republic when we go down that road and we have those type of statements being made that are conceivably, even if not, influencing the ultimate decision.
-I think there are a lot of people on the outside who perceive that there is undue inappropriate pressure being brought to bear,” Walton, said.
+I think there are a lot of people on the outside who perceive that there is undue inappropriate pressure being brought to bear,” Walton said.

 He added later, “I think as a government and as a society we’re going to pay a price at some point for this.”

-The settlement of McCabe’s lawsuit allows the FBI and Justice Department to avoid the possibility of any embarrassing disclosures or further investigation into whether it sped up its regular disciplinary process just to fire McCabe.
-A different federal judge handling McCabe’s lawsuit allowed it to go forward last September, rejecting a government motion to dismiss and clearing the way for depositions of high ranking FBI leaders and Trump Justice Department appointees into their handling of the watchdog investigation and McCabe’s termination.
+The settlement of McCabe’s lawsuit allows the FBI and the Justice Department to avoid the possibility of any embarrassing disclosures or further investigation into whether it sped up its regular disciplinary process just to fire McCabe.
+A different federal judge handling McCabe’s lawsuit allowed it to go forward last September, rejecting a government motion to dismiss and clearing the way for depositions of high-ranking FBI leaders and Trump Justice Department appointees regarding their handling of the watchdog investigation and McCabe’s termination.

 Thursday’s settlement could also strengthen the legal claims made by two other former FBI employees over their treatment by the FBI and the Justice Department during the Trump administration.

 Devlin Barrett contributed to this report.